withastro/docs/src/pages/en/editor-setup.md

 2. Search for "astro" in the VS Code Marketplace
 3. Install the [Astro VS Code Extension](https://marketplace.visualstudio.com/items?itemName=astro-build.astro-vscode)

-## Other Astro language extensions
+## Other Astro Language Extensions

 You can also get Astro language support using: